Beamer vs ReleaseGlow (2026) — Detailed Feature & Price Comparison

 -

-Price-to-value ratio: ReleaseGlow's Pro plan ($19/month) includes AI features that don't exist in Beamer at any price, while costing $30/month less than Beamer's entry plan.
+Price-to-value ratio: ReleaseGlow's Starter plan ($49/month) includes AI features that don't exist in Beamer at any price, at the same entry price point as Beamer's Starter plan.

 -